About the Skaftfell Residency Program

 Residency artists make their own travel arrangements to Seyðisfjörður.
 Travel information can be found here.
 Skaftfell encourages slow travel and has teamed up with Smyril Line, the international ferry from Denmark via Faroe Islands to Seyðisfjörður.
 We can arrange a discount for artists-in-residence traveling by ferry in the low season.

 Skaftfell aims to improve its environmental sustainability, influenced by its locale.
 The town is powered by renewable energy, the drinking water comes from the surrounding mountains, and the people of Seyðisfjörður are working towards reducing the use of plastic in the town.
 Skaftfell’s residency apartments are provided with environmentally friendly and refillable cleaning products, and the staff can assist with access to seasonal local produce including fish, vegetables, and eggs as available.
-We have three recycled bikes for the residency artists, and are collecting more.
 Advice on hiking in the beautiful mountains of Seyðisfjörður and other outdoor and sports activities is available through the Skaftfell staff.
+More General Information here.